moejoe95/theCompiler/README.md

 > Meson will autodetect what coverage generator tools you have installed and will generate the corresponding targets.
 > These targets are `coverage-xml` and `coverage-text` which are both provided by Gcovr and `coverage-html`, which requires Lcov and GenHTML or Gcovr with html support.

+## Known Issues
+* Units Tests not passing
+    * parser only accepts inputs that are valid mC code (only functions as top level)
+* memory leak in delete_func_list
+* strdup function in scanner.l leaks memory
+* parser leaks memory on invalid inputs

 ## Milestone 1 Parser

 __Main goals__